wp-plugins/quick-event-manager/readme.txt

 == Changelog ==

+= 5.6 =
+*   Repeat Events
+*   More styling options on the Calendar
+*   Option to show continuing events on the calendar
+*   Set image size on event list and event
+*   Registration form auto completes is user is logged in

 = 5.5 =
 *   Optional payment form
 *   Whole bunch of ways to display dates
 *   Show calendar categories
 *   Fixed number of bugs with event images
 *   More fields on the registration form
 *   Cleaned up a lot of the code

 = 5.4 =
 *   Display atttendees on events
 *   Fixed issue with clearind event image
 *   Option to display old events on the calendar

 = 5.3 =
 *	Introduction of a color picker
 *   Add images to events
 *   Display start and end dates side by side
 *   Colour coding for event
 *   Better event styling
 *   Cleaned out a load of duplicate code
 *	Better Wordpress 3.8 support

 = 5.2 =